Designations Congruent with Things: A Correspondence In Two Parts

 Even in France, are trying.

-I bought a wig and I’m wearing a pink sweatshirt with the Eiffel tower on it that looks so terrible I have to shut my eyes when I see a reflective surface coming my way.
+I bought a wig and I’m wearing a pink sweatshirt with the Eiffel Tower on it that looks so terrible I have to shut my eyes when I see a reflective surface coming my way.
 I squinted and took a picture in the bathroom mirror.
 It’s attached.

-Next time, we’ll ask for the security escort.
+Next time, we’ll accept the security escort.

 Raleigh can’t stop laughing at me.
 He’s started calling me “babe.”